QubesOS/qubes-doc/privacy/install-whonix.md

 After doing this, you should see two new TemplateVMs in the VM Manager called `whonix-gw` and `whonix-ws`

+### Enabling AppArmor

+This is an optional security enhancement (for testers-only).
+If you’re technical & interested, see [Enabling AppArmor](/doc/privacy/customizing-whonix/).

 ### Configuring Whonix VMs

 Create a **Whonix-Gateway** ProxyVM by clicking on `Create a New VM` and select `whonix-gw` as the template and select ProxyVM as the type.